 Reduced need to manually edit the config.xml file

-With BlackBerry WebWorks 2.0, there is now little need for you to edit the config.xml file manually, as most of the configuration settings can be manged through the tools.
-For example, a config.xml file is now created automatically and prepoulated with template configuration information when you create your project
+With BlackBerry WebWorks 2.0, there is now little need for you to edit the config.xml file manually, as most of the configuration settings can be manged through the BlackBerry 10 WebWorks SDK web tool.
+A config.xml file is now created automatically and prepoulated with template configuration information when you create your project.

-You can use the BlackBerry WebWorks SDK to customize the contents of the file.
-Clicking BlackBerry WebWorks 188.8.131.52 opens the BlackBerry WebWorks SDK tool.
-You can click the Info button under your project's name in the navigation panel to view and edit adjust many of your app's configuration settings, including author and description information, orientation, background color, and more.
+You can use the BlackBerry 10 WebWorks SDK web tool to customize the contents of the file.
+Clicking BlackBerry WebWorks <version> on the Start menu opens the BlackBerry 10 WebWorks SDK web tool.
+You can click the Configuration button under your project's name in the navigation panel to view and edit adjust many of your app's configuration settings, including author and description information, orientation, background color, and more.
 The web tool will now also allow you to add your plugins, and allows you to set any necessary plugin permissions.

 No need to add <feature> elements to the config.xml file

 If you intend to reuse your existing config.xml file, there is no longer any need to add <feature> elements to the config.xml file.
 The BlackBerry WebWorks tools will now handle adding these at build time, based on which plugins you've added to your project.
 For best results, once you have added the required plugins to your project, you should remove all <feature> elements from your existing config.xml.

 <widget> . . . <preference name="orientation" value="portrait" /> </widget>

 If you choose, you can set all preferences directly in the BlackBerry 10 WebWorks SDK web tool.

 For more information on how to add the <preference> element to the config.xml file manually, see preference element.

 Last modified: 2014-03-10